25/05/2025

 The exhibition presents the most prominent series by Aïda Muluneh from the past decade.
 The photographs are characterised by vibrant colours, symbolic compositions, and multilayered storytelling.
 Rooted in her Ethiopian heritage and global experiences, her works blend traditional African body painting with influences from cinema, painting, and photojournalism.
 Each photograph is carefully designed to provoke reflection and transcend the boundaries of conventional documentary or artistic photography.

+The tour will be in Slovene.
 Free entrance for the participants of Ljubljana Art Weekend 2025.
 No applications needed.

 19.00–20.00